aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/format-specific-operations/aspose-imaging-java-tiff-path-extraction/_index.md

 }
 ```

-##### Extract Path Resources
-Iterate through the path resources in the active frame:
+Iterate through the path resources in the active frame and collect them:
 ```java
 for (PathResource path : image.getActiveFrame().getPathResources()) {
     System.out.println(path.getName());  // Output the name of each path resource found.
 }
 ```

-##### Save as PSD
-Finally, save the image with extracted paths to a new file:
+Save the image with the extracted paths to a new PSD file:
 ```java
 String outFilePath = "YOUR_OUTPUT_DIRECTORY/SampleWithPaths.psd";
 image.save(outFilePath);
 ```

-### Feature 2: Creating and Adding Clipping Paths to TIFF

-**Overview**: Learn how to manually create clipping paths in TIFF images and convert them into PSD format, enhancing their editability.

-#### Step-by-Step Implementation

-##### Prepare Path Resource
+## How to create clipping path in TIFF?
+Creating a clipping path requires constructing a `PathResource` that describes the desired vector outline, attaching it to the TIFF’s active frame, and then saving the image (or a copy) as a PSD so the path is retained.
+This approach lets you programmatically add vector masks to raster files.

+PathResource represents a vector path stored inside an image file.
-Initialize a new `PathResource` with specific attributes:
+Initialize a new `PathResource` with the required attributes:
 ```java
 final PathResource pathResource = new PathResource();
 pathResource.setBlockId((short) 2000); // Set Block ID per Photoshop specs